 - Perhaps we can just ignore it and hope it will go away.

-I don’t have the answer, but it’s shocking to still see that many, perhaps even the majority of, organizations continue to struggle with ABC and that we as an industry struggle to change this.
+I don’t have the answer, but it’s shocking to still see that many, perhaps even the majority of, organizations continue to struggle with the ABC of ICT and that we as an industry struggle to change this.

 At the event, it was proudly declared that Belgium is famous for chocolates, beer, waffles, Hercule Poirot (and for me Tin-Tin), and DevOps (a reference to the original DevOps Days from 2009 in Ghent).
-Perhaps now, as an extension to exporting DevOps, the Belgian experience can stimulate the renaissance of ABC.
+Perhaps now, as an extension to exporting DevOps, the Belgian experience can stimulate the renaissance of the ABC of ICT.

-But then again, a top-scoring ABC card chosen globally is Not my responsibility!
+But then again, a top-scoring ABC of ICT card chosen globally is Not my responsibility!

-Please leave me your thoughts, opinions, experiences, and advice in the comments.
+Please leave me your thoughts, opinions, experiences, and advice on the ABC of ICT in the comments.
 Thank you.